Comcast commits $3.5 million to digital equity causes

 Since last year, Comcast has committed more than $40 million in cash to education and equity-focused partners that share the company’s goals of advancing social justice and equality.
 These partners include Per Scholas, Coded by Kids, Center for Black Innovation, Inner-City Arts, and Build.org.

-Together, Comcast and its partners are helping more under-resourced people gain the education and critical workforce development skills needed to access career opportunities in media and technology.
+Together, Comcast and its partners are helping more people of color gain the education and critical workforce development skills needed to access career opportunities in media and technology.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: